Chapter 22: The Cave and Spring of the Elven King

 I began to move out of the way with some idea of hiding behind or within one of the many trees nearby but, before I could run, one of the riders grabbed me by the upper arm as he raced by and pulled me up on the horse behind him.
 “Welcome to the Great Hunt!” he said as we barreled forward through the darkness.

 “Is that what this is?”
 I said.
 “I didn’t realize that was the source of the horn’s call or I may have wandered the other way.
-I’m not entirely sure I want to go on this hunt.
 What exactly are we hunting?
 If it is some helpless forest creature or, worse, a mortal, I don’t want any part of it.”

 “Calm yourself, forest wanderer,” said the elf.
 “My people hunt nothing this night.
 We ride together beneath the trees for the love of it and the feel of the wind in our hair.
 Be welcome to our gathering.”